Setting up OpenVPN access on the Apple iPad

 Links to the application and our configuration files are in part 1 and part 2 of the following tutorial.

 1. Download and install the ‘OpenVPN Connect’ application from iTunes.
 [DOWNLOAD NOW] (NOTE: Reboot once installed)

-2. Configure your VPNUK connection.
-Our system will automatically email your Config files to you.
-Click Here
+2. Click Here to configure your VPNUK connection.
+Our system will give you the option of downloading or emailing your config files to you.

 1. Install OpenVPN Connect

 Downlod and install the ‘OpenVPN Connect’ application from iTunes. [ DOWNLOAD ] (NOTE: Reboot once installed)

 Click Here to configure the OpenVPN config files from our server.
 Our system will automatically email your Config files to you or you also have the option to download them manually.

 3. Choose a Server